 Slow starts and fast finishes have been the pattern for the Stanford Cardinal women’s basketball team in the postseason.

-In Stanford’s Sweet 16-qualifying win Monday, Stanford built a 38-30 halftime lead before smothering St. John’s 37-19 in the second half.
+In Stanford’s Sweet 16-qualifying win Monday, it built a 38-30 halftime lead before smothering St. John’s 37-19 in the second half.

 In a 64-55 victory over UCLA in the Pac-10 Conference tournament final, Stanford trailed 30-21 at halftime before pulling away 43-25 in the final 20 minutes.

-It’s a trend Stanford coach Tara VanDerveer wants to end beginning Saturday night when the top-seeded and No. 2-ranked Cardinal (31-2) meet the fifth-seeded North Carolina Tar Heels (28-8) at the Spokane Arena.
+It’s a trend Stanford coach Tara VanDerveer wants to end beginning tonight when the top-seeded and No. 2-ranked Cardinal (31-2) meet the fifth-seeded North Carolina Tar Heels (28-8) at the Spokane Arena.
 Tipoff is scheduled for approximately 8:30 (ESPN2).

 Stanford’s players are well aware of the pattern, too.